gh-drourke/git_bump/README.md

 After a "git commit" another "git tag" is presented as an optional.

-Both lightweight and annotated tags are supported.
+Both lightweight and annotated tags are supported, though at the moment, the name version description is used for both.

 ## 3. Maintains Version number control